openstack/rally/doc/source/quick_start/tutorial/step_3_benchmarking_with_existing_users.rst

         ]
     }

-When you start this task, it will use the existing users *"b1"* and *"b2"* instead of creating the temporary ones:
+When you start this task, it is going to use *"b1"* and *"b2"* for running subtask instead of creating the temporary users:

 .. code-block:: bash

     rally task start samples/tasks/scenarios/nova/boot-and-delete.json

-It goes without saying that support of benchmarking with predefined users simplifies the usage of Rally for generating loads against production clouds.
+It goes without saying that support of running with predefined users simplifies the usage of Rally for generating loads against production clouds.

 (based on: http://boris-42.me/rally-can-generate-load-with-passed-users-now/)